vackosar/vackosar.github.io/_posts/2021-12-12-Ten-Commandments-for-business-failure.md

 ---
 layout: post
-title: "Ten Commandments for Business Failure Book Summary"
+title: Ten Commandments for Business Failure Book Summary
 date: 2021-12-12
 categories: book
 description: With a foreword from Warren Buffett, this short book is worthy of skimming.
 permalink: /:categories/:title
+my_related_post_paths:
+- _posts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md
+- _posts/2021-07-14-Scout-Mindset-Book-Summary.md
 ---

 You already read all the [Ten Commandments for Business Failure](https://www.goodreads.com/book/show/3828278-the-ten-commandments-for-business-failure) lessons elsewhere, yet you may still gain new perspective and even laugh a bit.